Laura Brown - Inspiring Minds - Individual Member BACP

 Hello my name is Laura, thank you for looking at my profile.

 Life can sometimes feel overwhelming and it can end up feeling more like a struggle.
 This then has a profound impact on you and all aspects of your life.
 If someone can offer a safe, supportive, confidential and non-judgmental space to share those burdens it could help you feel like life is less of a struggle and help you find your way.
+You may decide that that you wish to come to counselling not because there is a specific issue but because you want to reach a certain goal and you need some support whilst doing so.
+Therapy is not limited to resolving an issue.

 People attend therapy for many different reasons because they want to learn, heal and grow.
 Other reasons to attend therapy are: